 If you're visiting Waco with kids – Here's a list of some incredible family-friendly activities in and around Waco.

 Where to stay: Our most recent stay was at the new La Quinta near Baylor University.
 The La Quinta chain has really stepped it up and this hotel is very nice.
-If you want something different enter the search term “Fixer Upper House” into HomeAway, VRBO or Air BNB.
+If you want something different enter the search term “Fixer Upper House” into a vacation rental through Vrbo or Air BNB.
 There are lots of “Chip and Jo” properties that are available for rental – for a pretty price, of course.

 4. Amarillo/Canyon/Palo Duro

-Our trip to Canyon Texas early in 2019 tops my all-time list of favorite places for me – and that’s a big list.
-I’m trying to plan a 2020 trip back and although it doesn’t look promising just now, I’m still hopeful.
+Our trip to Canyon Texas early in 2019 tops my all-time list of favorite places for me – and that's a big list.
+This area always rises to the top of the list when my family and I talk about Texas road trips.

 We went during the shoulder season – this area is most popular and has more activities open during spring break and during summer but we still had fun.
 This is my ideal spring break travel in Texas.
 I could probably happily visit every year and not be tired of it.